About Our School

 East Lawrence Elementary School qualifies to receive Title I funding, and uses those funds to improve the educational experiences of our students.
 Title I, Part A (Title I) of the Elementary and Secondary Education Act, provides financial assistance to local educational agencies and schools with high numbers or high percentages of children from low-income families to help ensure that all children meet challenging state academic standards.
 In addition, all students receive free breakfast and lunch, regardless of need.

 Our dedicated staff holds high expectations for learning while meeting the challenges our children face.
 As an AMSTI (Alabama Math, Science, and Technology Initiative) school, faculty members enhance the learning environment with engaging teaching strategies, hands-on activities, and emerging technologies.
-Our school is proud to house three Chromebase labs.
-Our first grade has a portable Chromebook lab to integrate technology.
-Our third and fourth grades also have sets of Chromebooks in order to integrate technology with social studies and language arts.
-We added three additional portable Chromebook labs in 2017 and are adding additional three portable Chromebook labs in 2018.
+Our school is proud to house three Chromebase labs and six portable Chromebook labs to integrate technology.
 While we encourage and promote the use of 21st-century technology, we also seek to instill pride in our agricultural community and showcase the resources and opportunities it provides for our families.
 We participate in Agriculturally Centered Activities.
 Three of our teachers are Ag in the Classroom certified.
 Additionally, we maintain an outdoor classroom where our students can participate in engaging, hands-on learning activities.